Who is the Son of the Almighty?

 Jesus had inherited (Adam’s curse) sinful flesh from his human mother and father, Mary and Joseph, yet was sinless to the Law.

-Comments: Most Christians have been taught that Jesus (Yeshua) was physically perfect and that Joseph had nothing to do with his birth.
+Comments: Most Christians have been taught that Jesus (Yeshua) was physically perfect, and that Joseph had nothing to do with his birth.
 There are problems with these teachings.
 Did you know that the original gospel of Matthew stated that Joseph was Jesus’ father?
 Also, The Jews past down inheritance rights through the male side.
 How could Jesus (Yeshua) have legitimately inherited the kingly rule without Joseph?

 Matthew 1:1 (WEB):